F-Clement/firstagileproject/.github/ISSUE_TEMPLATE/user-story.md

 As a **role** I can **capability** so that **benefit**

-I know I am done when:
+Acceptance Criteria:

--
+- acceptance criteria 1
--
+- acceptance criteria 2
--
+- acceptance criteria 3